bblacey/ezlo-hub-kit/ReadMe.md

 ```

 ### Hub Connection
 The SDK uses an authenticated connection over secure websockets to communicate with a physical hub.
-The SDK provides `connect()` method to establish an authenticate secure connection with a hub however, as a convenience, if the App requests a property without first connecting explicitly, the SDK will automatically connect to a hub.
+The SDK provides a `connect()` method to establish an authenticated secure connection with a hub.
+In addition, as a convenience, if the App requests a hub property without first connecting explicitly, the SDK will automatically connect to the hub.

 ```js
 // Explicitly connect